The Green Button makes sustainably produced clothing easily recognisable.

 Résumé and outlook

 The Green Button was introduced on 9 September 2019.
 Even back then, 27 pioneering companies were involved.
 There are now about 80 companies that carry products with the government-run label.
 The range of textile articles with the Green Button is correspondingly large: from socks to shirts, from bed linen to tents, from lace-up shoes to backpacks, from chef's jackets to overalls.

 In total, around 150 million products certified with the Green Button have been sold since 2019, which impressively demonstrates the success of the certification label.
 Public awareness and approval of the Green Button are also on the rise: according to a survey by the GfK Consumer Panels Fashion, 93 percent of respondents think it is right for the German government to use a certification label to assess compliance with social and environmental standards in the textile industry.
 40 per cent of the respondents are aware of the label and 44 per cent of them have already bought at least one certified product.

 The Green Button is constantly evolving to protect people and the environment even better - in perspective along the entire supply chain.
-At the end of the year, a further developed, even more ambitious version of the label will be presented: the Green Button 2.0.
+In 2022, a further developed, even more ambitious version of the label will be presented: the Green Button 2.0.

 The government-run textile label in figures